Pasco County Public Transportation

 Pasco County Public Transportation (or GOPASCO) provides public transportation in Pasco County, Florida.
 The agency operates both fixed bus and paratransit services, which go door-to-door.

 History

 On March 5, 2012, a new weekday, cross-county route was added running along State Road 54.
 This service connects the east and west bus systems.

 In 2021, Pasco County Public Transportation unveiled a new logo, celebrating its 50 years of service, now known as GOPASCO.

 Changes

-In January of 2022, GOPASCO the State Road 52 and Ridge Road section of Route 21 changed to be serviced by Route 16.
+In January 2022, GOPASCO the State Road 52 and Ridge Road section of Route 21 changed to be serviced by Route 16.
 Additionally, Route 21's service on Little road went to Route 23, and Route 21 and 23's service at Gulf View Square Mall will be added to other routes.
 Route 23 service on Embassy Road was suspended, with no service for the time being.

 Fare

 GOPASCO offers several different fares for different uses.
 Additionally, GOPASCO sometimes offers deals.
 For example, in the summer of 2025, GOPASCO offered a $20 Summer Haul Pass from months June - August, with unlimited rides for students.